BetonQuest/BetonQuest/docs/index.md

 *[Clientside Particles]: Can particles for NPCs etc. be displayed exclusively to players that meet certain conditions?
 *[Clientside NPCs]: Is it possible to show NPCs only for certain players based on conditions?
 *[Clientside Players]: Can player be hidden from each other using conditions?
-*[Clientside Holograms]: Can HolographicDisplays holograms be hidden using conditions?
+*[Clientside Holograms]: Can DecentHolograms/HolographicDisplays holograms be hidden using conditions?
 [L1]: https://www.spigotmc.org/resources/2117/
 [L2]: https://www.spigotmc.org/resources/3711/
 [L3]: https://www.spigotmc.org/resources/23696/